 Of course, not every divorce requires a lawyer, but Neil Rambana, an attorney with Rambana & Ricci in Florida, says, “If the parties cannot agree on child custody, support, or property distribution (assets and liabilities), then it is important to seek the advice and counsel of an attorney.
 Emotions are usually high, and processing these challenges may be distorted by the parties.”

 Rambana estimates the cost of divorce at $500 to $15,000, “depending on the sophistication of the estate, length of the marriage, child support, etc.”

 How much is a divorce if no attorneys are needed?

-Rambana explains, “Typically, a couple who can amicably come to an agreement, via a marital settlement agreement, may avoid representation by an attorney.
+Rambana explains, “Typically, a couple who can amicably agree, via a marital settlement agreement, may avoid representation by an attorney.
 In Florida, for example, the courts provide all the documentation necessary to effectuate a dissolution of marriage without the need for an attorney.”

 If an attorney isn’t necessary, the paperwork, court filings, and other complications may require you to seek alternative help and advice.
 Here are some less expensive options you might consider: